Harsh-Bhatti1/ai-researcher-agent/README.md

 # ai-researcher-agent
-This is a AI agent that I have created and I am going to add more features soon
+This is an AI agent
+It uses Groq's Llama 3.3 model